hnjw-png/battleships/README.md

 * If the user missed the ships, the user will see a prompt stating they have missed the ships.

-* I call the count_ships function in rungame function, to, as its sounds, count how many ships have been found.
-If they have all been found, you will get a prompt that you have found all ships.
+* I call the count_ships function in rungame function.
+If they have all been found, the user will get a prompt that they have found all ships.
 Otherwise, I use the 'else' method to calculate how many turns are left.

 * You continue the game until your turns run out or win.
 The user will get a prompt is they find all ships and the game will end.
 Or they will get a prompt stating they didn't find the ships, when turns end.